sci-42ver/SDF_exercise_solution/README.md

 - ~~11 to be done with 21.~~
 - ~~See above TODO.~~
 - 23 TODOs after all related graph implementation understanding.
+  - 24 similarly needs some predicate implementations.
+    But this predicate should be done in `match`...
+So this maybe have been implemented in SDF_exercises/software/sdf/pattern-matching-on-graphs/graph-match.scm.
 ## @% reference implementation checked
 chapter 2~3 seems to not use the regex shown in "@exercise solutions..."
 (I forgot).
-- For chapter 4, 4.1~23 have been checked with
+- For chapter 4, 4.1~24 have been checked with
   include: `chebert*/**/*.rkt,6.945*/**/*.scm,sdf_mbillingr*/**/*.scm,sdf/**/*.scm`
   exclude: `sdf-function-combinators.rkt,ps0[0-4]/,sdf/automatic-differentiation/*.scm,sdf/combining-arithmetics/*.scm,sdf/manager/*.scm,sdf/better-layering/*.scm,sdf/layers/*.scm,sdf/propagation,sdf/pattern-matching-on-graphs/*.scm`
   - later, exclude remove `sdf/pattern-matching-on-graphs/*.scm`